 If you are in a self-employed situation like myself or just looking for a Christian health insurance alternative, you may want to consider Medi-Share.

 It is the alternative to health insurance that I have been using for many years and for those wondering Medi-Share IS exempt from the Obamacare mandate.

 While it essentially serves the same purpose as health insurance, they are very clear that it is NOT insurance.
 They call it, “Christian Healthcare Sharing.”
-I have spent some time digging into it and it looks very intriguing – it seems to offer most of the benefits of health insurance, but with lower premiums.
+It offers essentially all of the benefits of health insurance, but with lower premiums.

 The Medi-Share program is flexible with multiple choices of program levels, benefits, and of course out-of-pocket expense.
 You are given the option of choosing your own doctors and hospital, but there are discounts available for using networked professionals.

 “Members open their own Sharing Account with America’s Christian Credit Union.
 Each member household voluntarily contributes their Monthly Share into their Sharing Account.
 For each member with eligible medical bills to be shared, Christian Care Ministry identifies one or more other members with sufficient funds in their accounts.
 CCM electronically transfers funds from each sharing member’s account into the account of the member with whom they are sharing.
 CCM processes payment from the member’s account.”

 From my experience using them, this sounds more confusing than it actually is.
 They do all this behind the scenes, so as a member I am not involved in any of that process.

 More updates are listed below, but Linda and I just recorded a quick video answering a lot of common questions that we get:

 Unless you have a good employer-sponsored health insurance plan, or you’re on Medicare, you’re probably concerned about your health insurance.
 A major reason is the cost of premiums.
 They can easily be over $1,000 per month for a family, or even for a couple.
 And that’s even if you have a high deductible.